-The below rules will be used to determine final team placement for trophies (1st, 2nd, 3rd place in league) and advancement to Area E playoffs.
-For exact point ties, at the end of regular season play, the following tiebreaker rules apply (Rules 2 through 6):
+Total game points will be used to determine final team placement for trophies (1st, 2nd, 3rd place in a Division/Group, and advancement to Area E playoffs.
+For exact point ties, at the end of regular season play, the following tiebreaker rules will apply - in order of importance:

-- 1) Most Total Points
+- 1) Most Referee Points (New for 2022!)

 - 2) Head-to-Head Winner

 - 3) Fewest Red Cards

 - 4) Fewest Yellow Cards

 - 5) Fewest Goals Against

-- 6) Most Referee Points

-- 7) Coin Flip
+- 6) Coin Flip